rlgraph/rlgraph/rlgraph/contrib/README.md

 `contrib/my_project/rlgraph/components/filters/my_filter.py`.

-Have fun RLGraphing :)
+Have fun RLGraph-ing :)

-Thank you for your contributions to this library!
+And thank you for your contributions to this library!